 Use a ‘dime-sized’ portion of the product.

 This misconception began with hair care and then spread to skincare products.
 Companies may further propagate this idea by using a fingertip amount in their marketing.
 If in doubt, use more product than the amount indicated on the bottle’s back.
 After all, everyone’s face is distinctive, from size to absorbency.
 Two drops of face oil may be too much for balanced oily skin, but it may be too little once it penetrates dry, oily skin.
+Keep these in mind when you Shop Skincare for Sensitive Skin.

 A toner is an absolute must.